Henry Seymour Conway: Early political career

-Conway was elected unopposed to the Irish Parliament in 1741 for Antrim County, and to the British Parliament for Higham Ferrers in December 1741 on the recommendation of Sir Robert Walpole.
+Conway was elected unopposed to the Irish House of Commons in 1741 for County Antrim, and to the British Parliament for Higham Ferrers in December 1741 on the recommendation of Sir Robert Walpole.
 He was elected in 1747 for Penryn and for St Mawes in 1754, both in the Boscawen interest.
 He was promoted to major-general on 12 March 1755.

 In April 1755, he was unexpectedly appointed Chief Secretary for Ireland by William Cavendish, Marquess of Hartington, the new Lord Lieutenant.
 He then finally took his seat for County Antrim in the Irish House of Commons in October 1755.
 It was hoped that he would resolve the conflict in Irish politics between the Speaker, Henry Boyle on the one side and George Stone, Archbishop of Armagh and John Ponsonby: ultimately, he reached a compromise, acceptable to the British Ministry, in which Boyle was bought off with an earldom and John Ponsonby became Speaker.
 He became a Groom of the Bedchamber in April 1757 to both George II and George III (until 1764).